Metal Processing Module

 Annealing

 Modeling the heating of steel that has undergone plastic deformation is often necessary.
 When exposed to sufficiently high temperatures, steel loses its previous work hardening, and this effect should be included in the computational model.
 The Metal Processing Module, combined with the Nonlinear Structural Materials Module, provides annealing modeling capabilities.
-These allow for the specification of an annealing temperature; at or above this temperature, the prior work hardening of the steel is eliminated by a reset of the plastic hardening variables.
+These capabilities allow for the specification of an annealing temperature; at or above this temperature, the prior work hardening of the steel is eliminated by a reset of the plastic hardening variables.

 This modeling capability is particularly valuable in scenarios involving thermal cycling, such as multipass welding.
 In these situations, the residual stress state of the material is significantly influenced by its plastic history.